Hypercubed/f-flat_node/docs/why.md

 I count all three!
 In a post fix language we write:

 ```
-[1 2 3] [ 2 * PI * sin ] map
+[1 2 3] [ 2 * pi * sin ] map
 ```

 Not only is it shorter but it is all postfix... in fact it is consistently Subject-Verb \(or Subject-Subject-Verb\).
 But look at how definitions are defined in [Joy](https://hypercubed.github.io/joy/joy.html) the grand father of concatenative languages:

 ```
-tps == 2 * PI * sin
+DEFINE tps == 2 * PI * sin .
 ```

 This deviates from the Subject\(s\)-Verb paradigm.
 In F♭ we could define words like:

 ```
-[ PI * sin ] : tps: sto
+[ pi * sin ] : tps: sto
 ```

 or with a proper definition of the word `;`:

 ```
-tps: [ PI * sin ] sto
+tps:[PI * sin];
 ```

 Again we are postfix following Subject-Subject-Verb.

 ### Flat...

 F♭ is, well, flat.
 Except for possibly the various brackets \(for example \(`(` and `)`\) F♭ has no block structures.
-In fact, under the hood, the bracket themselves are work like any other.
+In fact, under the hood, the bracket themselves work like any other word.
 The `(` pushes a "quote" symbol onto the stack, then '\)' collects all elements up to the last "quote" and places the results onto the stack as a list.

 ### Hierarchical Write once, read many dictionary

 No concatinative language is complete without a dictionary of words.
 This dictionary, however, could be abused.
 Storing values inside the dictionary has the very real drawback of causing side effects.
-One way around thsi is that in
+One way around this is that in
-F♭ the dictionary is write once.
-Definitions cannot be overwritten.
+F♭, by default, the dictionary is write once.
+Definitions cannot be overwritten in the locals dictionary.
 This may seam to cause issues with name collisions, however, the F♭ dictionaries are hierarchical \(or scoped\) that allow for shadowing, much like scoping rules in JavaScript.

 ### Immutability